 It should be understood that this building would not be entered until the Hazmat (natural gas) had been mitigated.
 When that mitigation is performed, this mark should be altered by a placing a line thru the HM and adding the time and TF who performed the mitigation.
 An entirely new mark could also be added when the mitigation is done, or after any change in conditions such as an aftershock.
-To indicate changed conditions when using labels or placards, one may cross-out the hazard if mitigated or just replace the label/placard if appropriate.
+To indicate changed conditions when using labels or placerds, one may cross-out the maximum when using labels or placerds, one may cross-out the hazard if mitigated or just replace the label/placerd if appropriate.